 IV.
-Establishment and Implementation of Procedure and th The County Manager, in consultation with the Chief Human Resources Officer ne County Attorney, is authorized to establish and modify, as needed, a procedure plementing this policy.
+Establishment and Implementation of Procedure and t The County Manager, in consultation with the Chief Human Resources Officer the County Attorney, is authorized to establish and modify, as needed, a procedure applementing this policy.

 PERSONNEL POLICY AND PROCEDURE

 SUBJECT: INTERNAL EQUITY IN PAY PROCEDURE